Characterising memory in quantum channel discrimination via constrained separability problems: Introduction

 From the practical perspective, quantum memories are known as an important precondition for various information processing tasks such as the superdense coding protocol \cite{PhysRevLett.69.2881}; the latter describes the communication of two classical bits by the implementation of a single qubit operation.
 This is possible due to a perfect discrimination of four particular qubit channels by only a single call.
 The channel acts on a part of a maximally entangled state whose counterpart is stored in a quantum memory.
 The superdense coding protocol can be seen as a particular instance of a protocol to discriminate a given set of quantum channels.
 Such discrimination problems are of great relevance in the fields of quantum computing and quantum metrology.

 Despite the great potential of quantum memories in numerous applications \cite{Heshami2016}, their physical implementation is difficult and especially the storage of parts of high-dimensional entangled states is prone to noise.
-This problem motivates the question of how the amount of quantum memory affects the quality of a quantum information protocol, such as the general channel discrimination task.

 In earlier works \cite{PhysRevLett.101.180501, PhysRevA.82.032302, Puzzuoli17, PhysRevLett.102.250501, jenvcova2016conditions}, it has been pointed out that the presence of quantum memory is in general necessary to obtain the optimal performance in a channel discrimination problem.
+This fact motivates the question of how the amount of quantum memory affects the quality of a quantum information protocol, such as the general channel discrimination task.

-In this article, we introduce a method to quantitatively determine the optimal success probability in the memory-constrained setting for arbitrary channel discrimination tasks.
+Our main contribution in this article is the introduction of a method to quantitatively determine the optimal success probability in the setting of memory restrictions for arbitrary channel discrimination tasks.
+This concrete contribution is formalised in Thm.~\ref{prop:symmetric_ext_tester} as an idea which is later generalised in the multi-copy regime in the Sections ~\ref{sec:multi_memory_const} and \ref{sec:class_adp} by characterising different instances of adaptive and non-adaptive protocols.

 The key insight is that the underlying problem can be formulated as a maximisation of a linear functional over separable quantum states whose factors in each separable decomposition obey additional affine linear constraints.
 Recently, in Ref.~\cite{Berta2021}, a hierarchy of semidefinite programs has been proven to provide a solution as a decreasing and convergent sequence of upper bounds for this class of problems.
 Building on this, we formulate a general method to systematically quantify memory constraints in channel discrimination tasks.
 As such, it is applicable for general instances of channel discrimination tasks and does not depend on additional structures such as symmetries of the problem.
 For the computation of lower bounds, we apply the seesaw method, that has been used in the context of memory constrained quantum metrology \cite{kurdzialek2024}.
 To apply the seesaw algorithm in a rigorous manner, we derive, using the polytope approximation technique~\cite{Cavalcanti2015LHV,Hirsch16,Nguyen19,Nery2021,Ohst24, steinberg2023}, a general bound on the distance from the seesaw value to the true optimum.

 Turning to the case where multiple copies of the unknown channel are accessible, it has been shown that adaptive strategies can improve the quality of the channel discrimination protocol \cite{Harrow2010, Bavaresco21PRL,Bavaresco22JMP, Wilde2020, Salek2022, Li2022}.
 Also in regard of memory effects, the observed temporal correlations in multi-time processes have been used in Ref.~\cite{Vieira2024} to detect the presence of quantum memory.